lavedi/IJFBot/README.md

 git clone https://github.com/ttan/IJFBot.git
 ```

-Either way you'll get a module with the Telegram bot API wrapped in Node, and a bootstrapped, deploy-ready project.
+You'll get a full deploy-ready project of the bot: you just have to provide datas and tokens.

 If you haven't already, get a bot from [BotFather](https://core.telegram.org/bots) and remember your bot *token*!